jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 Almost every current coach is included in one of these groups and that speaks to the rapid increase of talent and competition in the league currently.
 If some of the newer coaches continue their success on the recruiting trail, the SEC could see even more of a rise to the national picture for more teams than just Kentucky and the other few SEC schools that happen to reach a short peak.

-Recruiting is the source of almost every good college basketball program, and as SEC school continue to build on their facilities, coaching staffs, and fan support, there's a good chance that SEC basketball can start to attain the respect that SEC football has grown to have.
+Recruiting is the source of almost every good college basketball program, and as SEC schools continue to build on their facilities, coaching staff, and fan support, there's a good chance that SEC basketball can start to attain the respect that SEC football has grown to have.